WSBY-FM

-WSBY-FM (98.9 MHz) is a commercial radio station licensed to Salisbury, Maryland, and serving the Delmarva Peninsula.
-It broadcasts an urban adult contemporary radio format and is known as "Magic 98.9."
-It is owned by iHeartMedia, Inc. On weekdays, it carries two nationally syndicated shows from co-owned Premiere Networks: The Steve Harvey Morning Show and The Sweat Hotel with Keith Sweat heard evenings.

-WSBY-FM has an effective radiated power (ERP) of 6,000 watts.
-The radio studios and offices are at Gateway Crossing on Tilghman Road.
-The transmitter is on Old Eden Road in Fruitland, Maryland, off U.S. Route 13.
+WSBY-FM (98.9 FM) is a commercial radio station licensed to Salisbury, Maryland, United States, and serving the Delmarva Peninsula.
+It broadcasts an urban adult contemporary format known as "Magic 98.9."
+It is owned by iHeartMedia, Inc. Studios are located at Gateway Crossing on Tilghman Road; the transmitter is on Old Eden Road in Fruitland, Maryland, off U.S. Route 13.